-COPS Office FY 2016 Application Guide: COPS Hiring Program (CHP)
+2020 COPS Hiring Program (CHP) Application Guide

 The COPS Office Application Guide is designed to assist applicants in applying for COPS Office award programs.
-This guide includes general information on the administrative and legal requirements governing the CHP program as well as detailed program-specific information.
+This guide includes general information on the administrative and legal requirements governing the COPS Hiring Program as well as detailed program-specific information.

-For more information about COPS Office funding, please call the COPS Office Response Center at 800-421-6770.
+For more information about COPS Office awards, please visit the COPS Office website at www.cops.usdoj.gov or call the COPS Office Response Center at 800-421-6770.